How to Configure Security Headers in Nginx

 Conclusion

-Implementing security headers in NGINX is crucial to improving your website’s security.
+Learning how to configure security headers in Nginx is crucial to improving your website’s security.
 By following the steps outlined in this article, you can configure various security headers, such as HSTS, CSP, X-XSS-Protection, X-Frame-Options, X-Content-Type-Options, Referrer-Policy, and Permissions-Policy.
 These headers will better protect your website against common web-based attacks and vulnerabilities.

 Share to...